tulip/relationalize/README.md

 As the relationalize function walks the tree of the JSON document it is first flattening any sub-structs and second converting any arrays.

+Relationalize allow schemas to beserialized/deserialize from json.
+Relationalize only works with flattened arrays, and can be merged.

+The function `_write_to_output` creates a output in the users choice of output stream which can then be used to write the data to a database.

+The function `read_object` reads the list of schemas and merges them into the current schema.

 ## Installation